Our Verdict

 We also wanted to see how well this model could clean tougher areas like the edge of the wall, so we sprinkled coffee grounds along the edge and vacuumed both parallel and straight on to see how each vacuum could clean it all up.
 When vacuuming head-on, it successfully removed 100% of the coffee grounds.
 It collected 95% of the coffee debris when running parallel, which is still excellent.

-With this vacuum, we didn't have to worry about these annoying areas or switch to other tools midway through cleaning, as it can handle these tough-to-reach spots effortlessly.
+With this vacuum, I didn't have to worry about these annoying areas or switch to other tools midway through cleaning.
+It effortlessly handles these tough-to-reach spots.

 Pet Hair